Assignment of Patients

 Patient Case Presentations

 Demonstrate to attending during twice-weekly student-only sessions your ability to elicit history and physical findings from your patients; review salient features of patients you are following.
-He/she should document one such directed observation per block on the Mini-CEX form provided here.
-You should also submit the midway feedback form to attending after the first two weeks of the rotation; review.
+He/she should document 2-4 such directed observation per block on the mobile EPA platform.
+You should submit the midway feedback on Folio by attending and resident after the first two weeks of the rotation (see laminated cards for EPA requirements; portfolio section).

 You will be encouraged to draw blood and start IVs.
 Experience with lumbar punctures, thoracentesis and paracentesis is encouraged but may be limited.
 These must always be done under supervision of a house officer.
 Whenever possible, you should accompany your patient when major diagnostic or therapeutic procedures are done off the ward.